rwxrob/notes/Cycling/80k (50 miles) a day?.md

 In 2026, however, I might well end up riding 40k (25 miles) per day instead and just alternating the intensity with a lot more sweet spot work.
 90 minutes is trivial to manage when it comes to a bike ride.
 Managing water and nutrition also gets trivial, too trivial.
 I would need to be sure and do long rides on the weekends to manage logistics and nutrition.

 If I move to 40k, however, I can also add back daily morning yoga for an hour, which I really want to add back.
+I remember I got back into yoga after running immediately after I woke up fasted.
+When I do it again it will be in the morning after drinking coffee and journaling a bit.
+Then I can ride in the afternoon when its the warmest in the winter.
+Hell, I could even start doing that again now.
+Yoga in the morning.
+Bike ride at night.
+That way I have my day wrapped in physical activity and plenty of recovery time between.